charlesbones/HC/Hardware/Boards/How_to_test_the_Sara_module_(u-blox)_of_the_Arduino_MKR_NB_1500.md

 ## Steps

-1. Go to *File > Examples > MKRNB > Tools > SerialSarapassThrough* and upload the sketch.
+1. Go to `File > Examples > MKRNB > Tools > SerialSarapassThrough` and upload the sketch.

   ![Example location](/assets/img/hardware/boards/SaraTest3.png)

-2. Open the Serial ,onitor and send the following AT commands in the input box and press SEND.
+2. Open the Serial monitor and send the following AT commands in the input box and press SEND.
    * AT
    * AT+URAT=7
    * AT+URAT=8